kleutzinger/instagram-fullsize/README.md

-# fullsize-instagram
-Chrome extension to view fullsized images on Instagram
+Simple Chrome extension to allowing you to view full size Instagram photos with a right click.